Print view logo

 Yes!
 You can register for The Gene Health Project even if you’re already taking part in another research study.

-Privacy & Data Protection
+Privacy and Data Protection

-PDF: Privacy & Security Information Sheet
+Privacy & Security Information Sheet

-Your results will not impact your health insurance.
-The Genetic Information Nondiscrimination Act of 2008 (GINA) is a federal law that makes it illegal for health insurance companies, group health plans, and most employers to discriminate against you based on your genetic information.
+The Genetic Information Nondiscrimination Act of 2008 (GINA) is a federal law that makes it illegal for health insurance companies, group health plans and most employers to discriminate against you based on your genetic information.

 The information you contribute to The Gene Health Project will be used by researchers to study a wide range of questions around how DNA can impact health.
 That means, by agreeing to participate in the study, you may be contributing to future discoveries, and you are agreeing to have your information possibly included in future research projects that are approved by us and by our partner, Helix.